The single biggest reason young people are choosing not to learn to drive this summer is purely a financial one.

 However, figures from the Department for Transport show the number of 17 years taking their test has dropped by 17% since 2007/08 from 386,162 in 2007/8 to 317,939 in 2011/12.

 Young driver champion Marmalade asked young visitors to its Facebook page https://www.facebook.com/WeAreMarmalade last week to share their biggest single reason for choosing not to learn to drive this summer.

 43% said it was lack of finances and the rising cost of learning to drive, others said they were happy to stick to public transport, while others blamed parents for not allowing them to practice in the family car.

 “I don’t think we should be surprised by these answers,” explained Crispin Moger, MD at Marmalade.
 “Many young people are still studying or trying to get started on the jobs ladder so money is extremely tight.
 It’s refreshing to hear that many rate public transport too.

-"Learning to drive is a rite of passage for all young people at some stage in their life, if they choose it but soaring costs seem to be transforming this generation's attitude to driving.
-We would advise they and their families shop around for the best deals when it comes to buying lessons and insurance."
+“Learning to drive is a rite of passage for all young people at some stage in their life if they choose it but soaring costs seem to be transforming this generation’s attitude to driving.
+We would advise them and their families shop around for the best deals when it comes to buying lessons and insurance.”